xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 ### Build the macOS binary

-The current platform for macOS production builds is a macOS 10.10.5 VirtualBox image running on the same macMini with 16 GB of RAM and a fast SSD.
+The current platform for macOS production builds is a macOS 10.10.5 running on a MacBookPro with 16 GB of RAM and a fast SSD.

 ```console
 $ ssh xbbm